-Title of the Document COPELAND DESIGN GUIDE SPD Role & Content To improve the quality of new developments in Copeland by ensuring that all new development meets high standards in terms of energy efficiency, provision for biodiversity, safety, security and accessibility, relates well to existing development, enhances the public realm and develops quality places reflecting their distinctive west and south west Cumbrian character.
+Title of the Document SHOPFRONT DESIGN GUIDE SPD Role & Content Shopfronts are a key part of the character of many historic shopping streets and areas.
+This SPD will focus attention on the importance of shopfronts and their features, of maintaining them in good condition, repairing them in sensitive ways, and replacing them appropriately when they have been lost in the past.
 Geographical Coverage Copeland Borough outside of the National Park.
-Status Su pplementary Planning Document Chain of Conformity 1 Copeland Local Plan 2 SPD Joint Document? (if so, who with) No Timetable Pre-production/ Consulting statutory bodies on scope of Sustainability Appraisal October - November 2018 Preparation of draft document October 2018 - May 2019 Consultation on Draft Document & Sustainability Appraisal April - May 2019 Adoption and Publication Se ptember 2019 Arrangements for production Strategic Planning team will utilise best practice and guidance and apply this to a Copeland perspective.
-Some specialist support and advice may need to be sought to help with this.
-Which department will lead the process Strategic Planning Team Management arrangements Strategic Planning Manager is the lead officer, LDF Working Party to review and recommend documents for consultation and adoption, and Full Council to approve consultation and adopt documents Resources required to produce the LDD, Str ategic Planning Team will undertake the majority of the including resources committed from external stakeholders. ork, with support from the Development Management am Approach to involving Stakeholders set out in the Statement of Community Involvement Post Production Monitoring and Review mechanisms set out in the Annual Monitoring Report.
-The adoption of e Core Strategy will trigger a review of this document.
+Status Supplementary Planning Document Chain of Conformity 1 Copeland Local Plan 2 Shopfront Design Guide SPD Joint Document? (if so, who with) No Timetable Pre-production/ Consulting statutory bodies on scope of Sustainability Appraisal September - October 2020 Preparation of draft document June - November 2020 Consultation on Draft Document & Sustainability Appraisal January - February 2021 Adoption and Publication June 2021 Arrangements for production The Council's Conservation Officer will lead the production of the document, utilising his specialist knowledge, and supported by the Strategic Planning team.
+Which department will lead the process Strategic Planning Team Management arrangements Strategic Planning Manager is the lead officer, LDF Working Party to review and recommend documents for consultation and adoption, and Full Council to approve consultation and adopt documents Resources required to produce the LDD, including resources committed from external stakeholders.
+The Council's Conservation Officer will lead the production of the document, while the Strategic Planning Team will undertake the majority of the processes involved in producing and adopting the SPD Approach to involving Stakeholders As set out in the Statement of Community Involvement Post Production Monitoring and Review mechanisms As set out in the Annual Monitoring Report.
+The adoption of the Core Strategy will trigger a review of this document.